 Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

-With a commitment to evolving medical breakthroughs in the field of orthopaedics, Wright management saw an opportunity to think bigger and push the envelope of innovation, quality and compliance by investing in product lifecycle management (PLM) technology – NX™ software and Teamcenter® platform – from Siemens PLM Software.
+With a commitment to evolving medical breakthroughs in the field of orthopedics, Wright management saw an opportunity to think bigger and push the envelope of innovation, quality and compliance by investing in product lifecycle management (PLM) technology – NX™ software and Teamcenter® platform – from Siemens Digital Industries Software.

 Wright uses Siemens’ solutions for product development, data and medical records management, collaboration, compliance, traceability and reporting, including using the software to meet FDA regulatory requirements.